FEC-Team-Mythos/Atelier-ECommerce/README.md

 - <img width="403" alt="image" src="https://user-images.githubusercontent.com/106826710/230747868-34745c20-8b2c-4bbe-bac6-d87ceb81c6fe.png">

 ### Navigation Bar
-- The navigation bar will show up on all page paths.
-When logo is clicked, the browser will redirect the user to the home page.
+- The navigation bar will show up on the top of all page paths.
+When the logo is clicked, the browser will redirect the user to the home page.
 The shopping cart will be accessible at anytime to send user to checkout page.
 - <img width="1000" alt="image" src="https://user-images.githubusercontent.com/106826710/230748190-f25b6b05-06b8-4684-a006-414167005645.png">

 ### Checkout Page